Solanum viarum: United States

-It is classified as a noxious weed or plant in Alabama, Florida, Mississippi, North Carolina, Texas, and Vermont, and in California and Oregon it's a quarantine pest.
-It is a prohibited noxious weed in Arizona and Minnesota; Prohibited in Massachusetts; and a plant pest in South Carolina and Tennessee.
+It is classified as a noxious weed or plant in Alabama, Florida, Mississippi, North Carolina, Texas, and Vermont, and in California and Oregon it is a quarantine pest.
+It is a prohibited noxious weed in Arizona and Minnesota; prohibited in Massachusetts; and a plant pest in South Carolina and Tennessee.
 It is also listed as a tier 1 noxious weed in Virginia, along with giant hogweed.

 Since its introduction into the U.S., tropical soda apple has spread rapidly, and currently infests an estimated one million acres of improved pastures, citrus groves, sugarcane fields, ditches, vegetable crops, sod farms, forestlands (oak hammocks and cypress heads), natural areas, etc. in Alabama, Florida, Georgia, and Mississippi.
 Although it can be a threat to a variety of habitat, it tends to be most problematic in pastures in the Mid South.

 It is controlled by triclopyr herbicide.
 Gratiana boliviana, the tropical soda apple leaf beetle, has been used successfully as an agent of biological pest control to reduce the abundance of this plant in the United States, particularly in Florida.